 Aiming for internal transformation

-But along with that, when it comes to IoT implementation, companies will have to know what they want when addressing the topics of connecting legacy devices, installing IoT sensors, or deciding on the best suited machine learning algorithms.
-And, at the end of the day, they need to make sure that the targeted IoT initiatives and the implemented IoT technology are truly adding value to overall productivity and communicate this to the workforce.
+But along with that, when it comes to IoT implementation, companies will have to know what they want when addressing the topics of connecting legacy devices, installing IoT sensors, or deciding on the best-suited machine learning algorithms.
+At the end of the day, they need to make sure that the targeted IoT initiatives and the implemented IoT technology are truly adding value to overall productivity and that this is properly communicated to their employees.
 This is one step toward successful change management.

 Along with partner selection, therefore, internal transformation is cited as one of the key strategic challenges to companies entering the world of Industry 4.0.
 Only if the added value of IoT solutions is made clear, the implementation is successfully managed, and employees support the effort, can IoT make a lasting contribution to the company’s success, the study says.

 Whereas turning to digital solutions has almost become imperative, most SMEs do not have resistance management policies in place.
-A study by the Bertelsmann Foundation shows that change can only have success within a new culture of work.
-SMEs need to change their way of thinking.
+And a study by the Bertelsmann Foundation shows that change can only have success within a new culture of work.
+The takeaway: SMEs need to change their way of thinking.
 The management needs to change attitudes towards the workforce, and the workforce has to change attitudes towards company policies.
 A new way of thinking away from the logic of industrial linear production is needed.

 According to the study, digitalization is often hampered not only because “there is often a lack of will and conviction” but also because of “a lack of trust in the workforce”.
 Rather than ignoring complex employee attitudes, a closer look at resistance is needed.
 This is how you explicate the exact nature of the setbacks an organization is facing and the concrete needs to be addressed.
 First, it is essential to evaluate the status quo and set clear boundaries between justified and unjustified resistance.